 Part 4.
 The vocabulary of ‘Getting To No’.

 In most cases the wisest path, when asked to do something you don’t wish to do, is to just say ‘no’.
-What many amateurs then do is try to either explain or justify their position with some follow up sentance.
-Explaining and justifying generally merely confuse others.
-They don’t realise that the answer was ‘no’, and so there’s some logical rational which will change it to ‘yes’.
-There isn’t.
+What many amateurs then do is try to either explain or justify their position with some follow up sentence.
+Explaining and justifying generally merely confuses others.
+They don’t realise that the answer was ‘no’, and so think there’s some logical rational which will change it to ‘yes’.